 Appeal of Decision Instructions

 At a minimum, an appeal of an Honor Code Violation Decision must include substantial evidence that the decision rendered was arbitrary or capricious.
 To ensure receipt and processing of the appeal letter, students are required to use the Appeal of Decision Form when submitting a decision appeal so that all necessary elements for the appeal are included.
-A request for appeal must be submitted within 5 school days of receipt of a decision letter.
+A request for appeal must be submitted within 5 business days of receipt of a decision letter.

 IX.
 APPEAL OF DECISION

-The process for appealing a sanction for an Honor Code violation is available on this Web page: Appeal of Sanction Instructions
+The process for appealing a sanction for an Honor Code violation is available on this Web page: Appeal of Sanction Instructions.